From Entropy to Epiplexity: Rethinking Information for Computationally Bounded Intelligence: Additional Related Work

 More broadly, our work is related to several lines of work on how resource constraints fundamentally alter the notion of simplicity and learnability.
-In algorithmic information theory, \citet{schmidhuber2002speed} proposes the speed prior, which replaces Solomonoff’s universal prior with a \emph{computable} semimeasure that favors both shorter program length and smaller computation time, thereby incorporating computational resources directly into the definition of simplicity.
+In algorithmic information theory, \citet{schmidhuber2002speed} proposes the speed prior, which replaces Solomonoff’s universal prior with a \emph{computable} semimeasure that favors both shorter program length and smaller computation time, thereby incorporating computational resources directly into the definition of simplicity. \citet{achille2025ai} argue that in the transductive setting, the role of information from past data is to reduce the time needed to solve new tasks rather than to reduce uncertainty, with the optimal speedup tightly characterized by the amount of shared algorithmic information between past data and future tasks.
+In this setting, \emph{larger} information content is shown to be more conducive to better performance.
 In learning theory, a related line of work shows that computational limitations can directly affect what can be learned from data.
 For instance, in the problem of sparse PCA detection, \citet{berthet2013computational} show that although there exist procedures that succeed with an information-theoretically minimal number of samples, any algorithm that runs in polynomial time necessarily requires more data under widely used average-case hardness assumptions.
 Memory and space constraints alone can also qualitatively change learnability. \citet{steinhardt2016memory} show that restricting a learner’s memory can dramatically increase the amount of data required to learn, even when the target concept itself has a very concise description.
 They identify parity functions as a canonical example where this tension is conjectured to be sharp. \citet{raz2018fast} later resolves this conjecture by proving that any learner with sub-quadratic memory requires exponentially many samples to learn parity from random examples.